alissaahodge/memory-blog/README.md

 ## How To Run The Project

 ### Frontend:
+Navigate to frontend/src/constants and create a file called `environment.js` pattern after file example.environment.js file.

-In the frontend directory, you can run:
+Then In the frontend directory, you can run:

 #### `npm start`